Charles C. Papy, Jr. Moot Court Board

 The Robert Orseck Memorial Moot Court Competition is hosted by The Young Lawyers Division of The Florida Bar as a part of the Florida Bar Annual Convention in Boca Raton, Florida.
 Each year, the competition offers students the opportunity to tackle interesting and challenging issues in Florida and federal constitutional law.
 And because it is open only to law schools in the State of Florida, the Orseck Competition makes for an exciting bit of rivalry and comradery.

 The Burton D. Wechsler First Amendment Moot Court Competition is held annually at American University Washington College of Law in Washington, D.C.
-Now in its 24th year, the competition routinely draws federal appellate and district court judges as well as First Amendment scholars to judge competitors on their brief-writing and oral advocacy skills.
+The competition routinely draws federal appellate and district court judges as well as First Amendment scholars to judge competitors on their brief-writing and oral advocacy skills.

 The Jerome Prince Memorial Evidence Competition has been hosted by the Brooklyn Law School since 1985.
 The appellate moot court competition challenges students to engage in contemporary issues in evidence law.